 Champion and Celebrity Shire Horses

-One of the most famous Shires was the majestic Goliath, who died in 2001.
-Measured at more than 19.5 hands high, he was the tallest horse in Great Britain at the time and, for eight years, was listed in "The Guinness Book of World Records."
-In fact, the publication recognized him in 2000 as the tallest living horse in the world.
+One of the most famous shire horses was the majestic Goliath, who died in 2001.
+Measured at more than 19.5 hands high, he was the tallest horse in Great Britain at the time.
+He also was recognized in "The Guinness Book of World Records" in 2000 as the tallest living horse in the world.
 A beautiful black horse renowned for his character, he was a member of a show horse team owned by the Young and Co. brewery.

 Is the Shire Horse Right for You?